DavidSantia/tag_api/README.md

 It can also take optional **v** parameters.
 If using these, include a format 'verb' (see the Go [fmt](https://golang.org/pkg/fmt/#hdr-Printing) package) in your query for each parameter.

-MakeQuery returns one output: The final query.
+MakeQuery returns one output, the final query.
 This will be a combination of the auto-generated SELECT statement, and the rest of the query.

 ### Example Code
 ```go